rajends1/suraj/README.md

 bitbucket-pipeline.yaml file
 AWS Secret Keys
 Environment Variables

-How to setup a Continuous Deployment to Amazon S3 using Bitbucket pipeline
+How to setup a Continuous Deployment to Amazon S3 using Bitbucket pipeline --Bitbucket Pipelines is an integrated CI/CD service, built into Bitbucket.
+It allows you to automatically build, test and even deploy your code, based on a configuration file in your repository. ...
+The bitbucket-pipelines.yml file holds all the build configurations for your repository.

 Create a bitbucket-pipeline.yaml file at the root of your project For the specific bitbucket repository -> Go to Settings -> Add Repository variables